IBM/aspera-cli/README.md

 ascli aoc user profile show
 ```

-Optionally, it is possible to create a new organization-specific "integration", i.e. client application identification.
+Optionally, it is possible to create a new organization-specific integration, i.e. client application identification.
 For this, specify the option: `--use-generic-client=no`.

 If you already know the application, and want to limit the detection to it, provide url and plugin name: